11 rules for buying an ebike, and the 11 ebikes to buy now

 Here are the 11 ebikes by category I most highly recommend

-Lectric has grown rapidly over the past two years by focusing on low price points.
+Lectric has grown rapidly over the past three years by focusing on low price points.
 Their flagship XP has remained at $1000 even despite inflation.
 That gives you a class 3 bike (up to 28mph), seven gears, and a front suspension.

 The immediate sacrifice of the XP and XP Lite is that the battery range is lower than other bikes.
 But there’s a reason this bike is selling so well.
+You can also buy these with extended batteries.
+And for the XP, you can get a comfortable passenger seat.

 This Phoenix-based company also has a great reputation for service.